Lawmakers in both parties lobby White House for a more targeted relief bill

-Lawmakers on the call raised questions including whether a new round of $1,400 checks included in the proposal could be more narrowly targeted to those who need them the most, according to several people familiar with the call who spoke on condition of anonymity because it was private.
+Lawmakers on the call raised questions including whether a new round of $1,400 checks included in the proposal could be more narrowly targeted to those who need them the most, according to several people involved.

-Participants also asked administration officials to justify the need for hundreds of billions allocated toward other purposes, including for schools, given that Congress has already spent some $4 trillion on the coronavirus relief effort — including $900 billion approved in December.
+Participants also asked administration officials to justify the need for hundreds of billions allocated for other purposes, including $130 billion for schools, given that Congress has already spent some $4 trillion on the coronavirus relief effort — including $900 billion approved in December.

+“There are still a lot of unanswered questions, most notably, how did the administration come up with $1.9 trillion dollars required, given that our figures show that there’s still about $1.8 trillion left to be spent,” said Sen. Susan Collins (R-Maine), a leader of the bipartisan group of senators on the call.
+“We hope to get more data documenting the need from them.”

-There was more widespread support among the lawmakers on the call for spending on vaccine production and distribution, the people said.
+There was widespread support among the lawmakers for spending on vaccine production and distribution, which several described as by far the highest priority to beat the pandemic and resurrect the faltering economy.

+The Zoom call, organized by Sen. Joe Manchin III (D-W.Va.), ran more than an hour.
+In addition to Deese, it featured Louisa Terrell, the director of legislative affairs, and Jeff Zients, the White House’s covid-19 response coordinator.

+“I think it’s important to note that call happened, that this was a genuine, open discussion between top White House staff and a dozen or so senators to try to establish how we move forward on a covid relief package,” Sen. Angus King (I-Maine) said.

+“This isn’t Monopoly money,” King said.
+“Every dollar that we’re talking about here is being borrowed from our grandchildren.
+We have a responsibility to be stewards.”

-They said the call, which lasted over an hour, was cordial, and Deese and other officials promised to get back to them with answers.
+People involved said the White House team listened to lawmakers’ concerns and promised to get back to them.
 A White House official declined to comment on specifics of the call.

 The call came with the stimulus package facing blowback from Republicans who say it’s too costly, making prospects tough for the kind of bipartisan deal Biden promised he’d deliver as president.
 The lawmakers involved were part of the group that broke through a partisan logjam late last year and helped ensure passage of the $900 billion relief bill in December.

-The group includes 16 senators, eight from each party, among them Sens.
-Joe Manchin (D-W.Va.), Susan Collins (R-Maine) and Mitt Romney (R-Utah).
+The group includes 16 senators, eight each from the Democratic and Republican caucuses.
 The leaders of the Problem Solvers Caucus in the House also joined Sunday’s call.

 Ahead of the call, Deese told reporters he intended to impress upon lawmakers that “we’re at a precarious moment for the virus and the economy.
 Without decisive action, we risk falling into a very serious economic hole, even more serious than the crisis we find ourselves in.”